Do You Have to Let CPS in Your House? What You Need To Know

 When the DCS or CPS comes to remove your child from your home, it can be a scary experience for you and your child.
 Many people are unsure of what to do when CPS arrives.
 But do you have to let CPS in your house?

-Randle Palmer & Bernays PLLC are knowledgeable about family law and can represent you in a CPS case.
+Randle Palmer & Associates PLLC are knowledgeable about family law and can represent you in a CPS case.
 With decades of experience, our lawyers have a family-first mentality that can facilitate finding the appropriate solution for your child.

 Here are some things you must know about dealing with child protective services.